tc39/notes/es8/2018-01/jan-23.md

 DE: Proposal is to retire the old form and switch to the new form.
 Proposal: for each contribtion for normative changes, check that the contributor is of a member company, or has signed form.
 For new attendees, declare whether they're an observer (and not make contributions), or a prospective Ecma members can attend as guests or invited experts and sign the form (and talk and contribute, with contributions licensed to ecma).

-DE: This plan has been developed with Allen Wirfs-Brock and Istvan Sebastyen.
+DE: This plan has been developed with Allen Wirfs-Brock and István Sebastyen.
 See Reflector thread for discussion about text.

 DE: if there are no objections, I'll move the new form to tc39, will start enforcing it for patches/PRs